 The Bitcoin share price has experienced an impressive recovery in recent months.
+More and more famous people are investing in BTC too, see a list at this website.
 The growing acceptance by institutional investors has also given new impetus to the best-known crypto currency.
 This country is said to be the largest Bitcoin whale in the world.

 - Crypto currencies are becoming more popular with institutional investors